The range of club activities include:-

 - Alpine Instruction & Ski instruction

 - Biking Trips (road and mountain bike)

 - Instruction Courses (navigation, trip planning, risk management, gear & food etc.)

 - Camping at Christmas and some holiday weekends

-- Family Activities centered on the club facilities in the Waitakeres and at Ruapehu
+- Family Activities centered on the club facilities in the Waitakeres and at Mt Ruapehu

-- Club night presentation & get together each month
+- Club night presentations & get together each month

 We cater for all ages, veterans, midis down to youths.
 Families are particularly welcome.

 The smaller Ruapehu Hut hut sleeps 20. facilities including hot showers, heating, and kitchen all function as they should.
 It is an important and underrated asset to the club.
 Mountain craft courses, additional demand for bookings at the A-Frame, organised club activities including ski instruction, sports weekends, and social activities all depend on it.